 The Roman baths are in great shape and the remnants of the Cicognier Temple suggest that it may have been used for the worship of one or other of the self-proclaimed divine Emperors.

-Walk around Avenches and enjoy its European boutiques and eating places, a welcome sight and experience after being saturated by the big malls of other cities
+Walk around Avenches and enjoy its European boutiques and eating places, a welcome sight and experience after being saturated by the big malls of other cities.

 Tourist Information in Avenches

-We dropped into the Center and found really useful information and a warm and welcoming staff.
+We dropped in the Center and found really useful information and a warm and welcoming staff.
 This was a highlight as they drew us into getting a feel for the place and laying out Avenches role not just in Roman history but also in the development of Switzerland.

 Before you leave, check out this article on another Swiss city: